 A roof fascia has only one notable part: the fascia board itself.
 We sometimes notice people using ‘fascia’ as an umbrella term to include the soffit, but this is a mistake.
 The fascia is a single piece of material, usually made of wood or aluminum, with its own distinctive role.

 It’s possible to purchase a metal fascia covering for the fascia itself, giving extra protection against the weather.
-However, if your guttering is performing effectively, and your fascia remains dry and is primed and painted every five years, this is probably necessary.
+However, if your guttering is performing effectively, and your fascia remains dry and is primed and painted every five years, this is probably an addition that isn't necessary for your homes longevity.

 The soffit is the horizontal board that connects the fascia to the property’s wall.
 Together, they enclose the eaves of the roof and protect it from rain and animals.
 Soffits also add visual interest, and they are a clever way to disguise ventilation for your attic.

 Residents of Louisiana are living in a climate with high winds, which causes rain to rise up under the eaves.
-This means that the soffit plays a crucial role in keeping water from blowing into your house.
+This means that the soffit plays a crucial role in keeping water from blowing into your windows, doors, and other areas that water can come in.
 However, if not maintained well, it is a place for water to collect.

 In short, soffits are more vulnerable to the elements.
 They are often exposed to water run-off caused by damaged gutters and shingles.
 As soon as they start to show signs of rot, it is important to get them replaced.

-Once a year when you clean and inspect your gutters, take care to study your soffit for peeling paint.
+Once a year when you clean and inspect your gutters, take care to study your soffit for peeling or cracked paint.
 It’s important to keep everything sealed and caulked.

 Wood fascias are the most common board material.
 They are the cheapest option on the market, and can easily be painted to complement the characteristics of your home’s design.
 If your guttering system is well looked after, a wooden fascia should last for many years.
 Still, we suggest priming and painting the fascia every five years or so.